encode-g16/week-4-project/ipfs-upload/README.md

 3. run `yarn start` to run the upload script

-4. checkout `./out` directory to see generated IPFS data for images and metadata
+4. checkout `./out` directory to see generated IPFS data for images and metadata.
+The common prefix for the token uris should be used as the baseURI when deploying the ERC721 contract.